-Up till now, many graph operations such as the disjoint union, the Cartesian product, the Kronecker product, the corona, the edge corona and the neighborhood corona have been introduced, and their spectra were computed in \cite{kn:Brouwer12,kn:Cui12,kn:Cvetkovic95,kn:Cvetkovic10,kn:Gopalapillai11,kn:Hou10,kn:McLeman11,kn:LiuZhou13,kn:LiuLu13}, respectively.
-It is well known \cite{kn:Cvetkovic10} that the \emph{subdivision graph} $\mathcal{S}(G)$ of a graph $G$ is the graph obtained by inserting a new vertex into every edge of $G$.
+The \emph{subdivision graph}\cite{kn:Cvetkovic10} $\mathcal{S}(G)$ of a graph $G$ is the graph obtained by inserting a new vertex into every edge of $G$.
 We denote the set of such new vertices by $I(G)$.
 In \cite{kn:Indulal12}, the following graph operations based on subdivision graphs were introduced.

 \begin{defn} {\em The \emph{subdivision-vertex join} of two vertex disjoint graphs $G_1$ and $G_2$, denoted by $G_1\dot{\vee}G_2$, is the graph obtained from $\mathcal{S}(G_1)$ and $G_2$ by joining each vertex of $V(G_1)$ with every vertex of $V(G_2)$.} \end{defn}